ChrisCarterCodes/BinkBot/Readme.md

 There is an example config called example.json for how things should be formatted that you may use to inform your configuration.

-Once the defaul.json is configured, you can either run via the command line with "npm install" folloed by "node bot.js" or use the provided startBot.bat file for Windows users.
-If your deafult.json is not configured properly, you will likely receive an error and the bot will terminate.
+Once the default.json is configured, you can either run via the command line with "npm install" followed by "node bot.js" or use the provided startBot.bat file for Windows users.
+If your default.json is not configured properly, you will likely receive an error and the bot will terminate.